cfrantz/mxebzl/README.md

     :hello_world
 ```

+## Addons

+MXE has many useful libraries, but occasionally there will be something
+you want to add on which is not part of the MXE distribution, such as
+the python interpreter.
+Package the header and library resources similarly
+to MXE, put the `.tar.xz` archive into the addons directory, and then
+reference your package in the `deps` section of your `mxe_compilers` rule.

+If your addon requires additional runtime components, you can add them
+to the `runtimes` directory.

 ## Packaging your executable

 You can also use the `pkg_winzip` rule to create a `zip` archive with your